 There's a quiet that comes after you finish building something you've been living inside for years.

 Not relief.
 Not celebration.
+Just stillness.

 For a long time, the ecosystem was the work.
 The structure, the systems, the decisions about what connects to what and why.
 It was how I created clarity when everything else felt fragmented.